TomaszKandula/TokanPages/README.md

 | IntegrationTests | Http client tests |

 Integration tests focuses on testing HTTP client responses, dependencies and theirs configuration.
 Unit tests covers handlers and validators.
 All dependencies are mocked.
 For mocking [Moq](https://github.com/moq/moq4) has been used.

+To run backend tests, use command `dotnet test`.

 ## Testing